 Usage of Opals — What are Opals used for

-The most common use of Opals, the one that permeates through time, is their use in jewelry.
+The most common use of Opals, the one that permeates through time, is their use in jewelry like necklaces and opal earrings.
 Precious Opals in particular, have become coveted possessions by Opal Collectors due to their rare and exceptional beauty.
 History is rife with personages, amongst them Cleopatra and Empress Josephine, who have been devoted patrons of this breathtaking gemstone.
 For years, Opals were far more desired and lusted after than other gemstones like sapphires, pearls, and diamonds.
 Opals were the customary center stones for wedding rings up until the early 15th century.
 One of the most famous types of Opal used in jewelry, and one of the most expensive, is the legendary Black Opal.
 It’s been estimated that over 90% of all Opals mined are used in the creation of Opal jewelry.

 Diatomaceous Opal, sometimes referred to as Fuller’s Earth or Tripoli, is a unique type of stone because it contains diatoms.
 It is commonly used as a fine powder abrasive on metals and other gemstones.
 It is quite prized in the field due to its super-fine polishing capacity.